argoproj/argoproj/community/membership.md

 A change in membership role may be approved by consensus of the Argo Project leads and approvers.
 By convention, role changes are discussed in a meeting with Argo Project approvers before being finalized.
 Role changes are generally reviewed on a quarterly basis.

 The membership meeting should be attended by project leads and by approvers who have access to merge _any_ PR in their subproject.
 Approvers whose access is limited by the project's OWNERS file to a particular "scope" in the repo do not attend.
-This keeps the meetings efficient by focusing the discussion among those who are best-positioned to evaluate new memberships and promotions.
+This keeps the meetings at a reasonable size.

 ## Appointment of Subproject Leads